Short, Brenda

 van Breemen has been writing since an early age.

 She is a Soprano Soloist and often sings for different charitable organizations.
 To listen to Angela’s voice, visit https://www.facebook.com/wildsongbird/ or https://wildsongbird.ca.
+She has just released a CD “In the Breeze” and also her first novel “Past Life’s Revenge”.

 She volunteers as a Director for Procyon Wildlife Rehabilitation and Education Centre, based out of Beeton, Ontario.
 She manages their website, e-blasts and is editor for The Procyon Post which can be found on https://www.procyonwildlife.com